-10.1.17 Cold History (COLD_HX)
+10.1.17 Cold History (COLD\HX)

-Purpose: To record a participant's cold history over the past 12 months and the effect on his/her asthma.

-Who: An AsthmaNet coordinator completes the form while interviewing the participant or participant's parent or quardian.
+- Purpose: To record a participant's cold history over the past 12 months and the effect on his/her asthma. - Who: An AsthmaNet coordinator completes the form while interviewing the participant or participant's parent or guardian. - When: Refer to Visit Procedure Checklists.